mosop/have_files/README.md

 ## Preventing Namespace Pollution

-To prevent pollution of top level namespace, you can directly create expectation instances.
+To prevent pollution of top level namespace, you can directly create expectations.

 ```crystal
 require "spec"